Hugh Trevor-Roper: Investigating Hitler's last days

 In November 1945, Trevor-Roper was ordered by Dick White, then head of counter-intelligence in the British sector of Berlin, to investigate the circumstances of Adolf Hitler's death, and to rebut the Soviet propaganda that Hitler was alive and living in the West.
 Using the alias of "Major Oughton", Trevor-Roper interviewed or prepared questions for several officials, high and low, who had been present in the Führerbunker with Hitler, and who had been able to escape to the West, including Bernd Freytag von Loringhoven.
 Although he cites eyewitness accounts of the burning of Hitler's body, Trevor-Roper notes that bones are understood to withstand burning (science supported by subsequent studies).

 For the most part Trevor-Roper relied on investigations and interviews by hundreds of British, American and Canadian intelligence officers.
 He did not have access to Soviet materials.
-Working rapidly, Trevor-Roper drafted his report, which served as the basis for his most famous book, The Last Days of Hitler, in which he described the last ten days of Hitler's life and the fates of some of the higher-ranking members of the inner circle, as well as those of key lesser figures.
-Trevor-Roper transformed the evidence into a literary work, with sardonic humour and drama, and was much influenced by the prose styles of two of his favourite historians, Edward Gibbon and Lord Macaulay.
+Trevor-Roper's report served as the basis for his most famous book, The Last Days of Hitler, in which he reconstructs and discusses the events in the Führerbunker during the last ten days of Hitler's life.

 The book was cleared by British officials in 1946 for publication as soon as the war crimes trials ended.
 It was published in English in 1947; six English editions and many foreign language editions followed.
 According to American journalist Ron Rosenbaum, Trevor-Roper received a letter from Lisbon written in Hebrew stating that the Stern Gang would assassinate him for The Last Days of Hitler, which, they believed, portrayed Hitler as a "demoniacal" figure but let ordinary Germans who followed Hitler off the hook, and that for this he deserved to die.
 Rosenbaum reports that Trevor-Roper told him this was the most extreme response he had ever received for one of his books.

 Trevor-Roper also showed that Hitler's dictatorship was not an efficient unified machine but a hodge-podge of overlapping rivalries.
 With numerous editions, the book was Trevor-Roper's most commercially successful.